 (photo credit: Ariel Jerozolimski)

-The delegation, which in addition to Netanyahu also was to include Defense Minister Ehud Barak, Foreign Minister Avigdor Lieberman, Industry, Trade and Labor Minister Binyamin Ben-Eliezer, Environment Minister Gilad Erdan, National Infrastructures Minister Uzi Landau, Science Minister Daniel Herschkowitz and Deputy Foreign Minister Danny Ayalon, was scheduled to leave at 7 a.m.
-Monday and return Monday evening.
+In addition to Netanyahu, the other ministers who would have traveled to Berlin were Defense Minister Ehud Barak, Foreign Minister Avigdor Lieberman, Industry and Trade Minister Binyamin Ben-Eliezer, Environment Minister Gilad Erdan, National Infrastructures Minister Uzi Landau, Science Minister Daniel Herschkowitz, and deputy foreign minister Danny Ayalon.